socrata/python-101/lessons/1-the-basics.md

 x * x
 ```

+Note that the commands in the file don't start with `>>>`.
+If you
+copy and paste code from IDLE you will need to remove those leading `>`s.

 It won't print anything, it will just spend the time to do the computation.

 To print things you need to use the `print` command.